microsoft/cordova-plugin-code-push/README.md

 code-push release-cordova MyApp-Android android --rollout 25%

 # Release an update that targets users running any 1.1.* binary, as opposed to
-# limiting the update to exact version name in the build.gradle file
+# limiting the update to exact version name in the config.xml file
 code-push release-cordova MyApp-Android android --targetBinaryVersion "~1.1.0"

 # Release the update now but mark it as disabled